• Skip to primary navigation

 How to serve it

-1. Once the lamb is cooked, let it rest for a few minutes covered.
+1. Once the lamb is cooked, let the meat rest for a few minutes, covered with a sheet of foil.

-2. Place it on a serving dish surrounded by the roasted potatoes and pour over the juiced left in the pan
+2. Place crown roast rack of lamb on a serving dish surrounded by the roasted potatoes and pour over the warm sauce left in the pan.

 Another option is to serve it as one of the main courses in an Italian 6-meal course.